overturetool/overturetool.github.io/publications/PlannedPublications.md

 ## In preparation

-* Updates to the VDM VSCode extension
+* Cilium security analysis
-* VDM++ UML connection in VSC
+* QuickCheck in VSC
-* Paper about MaestroV2

 ## In review

 * Bridging the Requirements-Specification Gap using Behaviour-Driven Development

 ## In press
-* Modelling an Injection Molding Machine using theVienna Development Method
-* A formal security analysis of HUBCAP sandbox model